revelaction/ical-git/ical.md

 ### Add Images (ATTACH property)

 When creating iCalendar files, you can add images for notifications by using the `ATTACH` property in the `.ics` file.
-This property should reference an image from the configuration file.
+The value of this property can be either an external URL or a reference to an image defined in the `images` property of the configuration file.

 **Example:**
 ```ics
 ATTACH:https://example.com/path/to/image.png
 ```

-For more details on configuring images, refer to the [Configuration File](config.md) documentation.
+For more details on configuring images, refer to the [Configuration File](config.md#images) documentation.

 ### Comments (COMMENT property)